hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 });
 ```

-## Measure and increase code coverage
+## Measure and Increase Code Coverage

-To help developers maximizing their test coverage, the test framework can produce a `lcov` report, using `--coverage` flag.
+To help developers maximize their test coverage, the test framework can produce a `lcov` report, using `--coverage` flag.
 You can set it in the scripts in the project `package.json`:

 ```json
   "scripts": {